Radix-Live/Guides/GatewayAPI-Dockerized/README.md

 ```
 . ~/.bashrc
 ```
+Now, let's test if everything is OK so far.
 Start the node, wait a minute, and see if it syncs
 ```
 radixnode docker start -f radix-fullnode-compose.yml -t radix://rn1qthu8yn06k75dnwpkysyl8smtwn0v4xy29auzjlcrw7vgduxvnwnst6derj@54.216.99.177
 docker ps -a